Kuttesch/PSTA/README.md

 ***
 ### Namings

 Originally the names of the classes and some methods were in german, because in our task we were asked to use german names.
-Because of this there the interactions of the code and the documentation was a bit confusing.
+Because of this there the interactions of the code and the english documentation was a bit confusing.
 After a short discussion with my professor I decided to change the names to english for better readability of the code and the documentation.
 This happend in commit [Gitlab](https://inf-git.fh-rosenheim.de/oop-psta-sose24-projekte/psta-morikutt/-/commit/e49b4e8501084a80341b9765d2deb5d21f0f9400)/[GitHub](https://github.com/Kuttesch/PSTA/commit/e49b4e8501084a80341b9765d2deb5d21f0f9400) and [Gitlab](https://inf-git.fh-rosenheim.de/oop-psta-sose24-projekte/psta-morikutt/-/commit/c5e55f094e88dab20294f2d3422b89d4dc83a050)/[GitHub](https://github.com/Kuttesch/PSTA/commit/c5e55f094e88dab20294f2d3422b89d4dc83a050).
 For further information please refer to the commit.
+For convinience in using the program with unix systems, the umlauts are replaced by the corresponding vowel followed by an 'e'.
+For example, 'ä' is replaced by 'ae'. also the 'ß' is replaced by 'ss'.
 ***
 ### Main Classes